Wednesday, December 1, 2010

 Photo: A once common sight in spring, the Greens

-say black swan populations are
+say black swan populations are greatly reduced

-dredging in 2008.
+since the dredging in 2008.

 “Red tides, algal blooms and dead seagrass beds are a serious warning to us.
 The mass kill of shellfish, the disappearance of most swans, waterbirds and even the tough little water rats tell us that the lakes are in serious decline”, said Jill Redwood, Greens candidate for Gippsland East.
 “The Greens water policy recognises that healthy freshwater ecosystems are the lifeblood of a healthy landscape, and underpin the health of our communities and economies” she said.